Reviewing a new housing option.

 - Downtown zones

-- Special needs congregate residences will continue to be allowed in all zones that allow multi-family development.
-Congregate residences that are owned by or directly affiliated with a non-profit housing provider, college, or university, or that are licensed to provide support services, will continue to be allowed in all zones that allow multi-family development including:
+- Special needs congregate residences continue to be allowed in all zones that allow multi-family development.
+Congregate residences that are owned by or directly affiliated with a non-profit housing provider, college, or university, or that are licensed to provide support services, continue to be allowed in all zones that allow multi-family development including: